tmohme/HttpServer-PerfComp/README.md

 The Netty-based server is essentially the HttpSnoopServer from the [Netty examples](https://github.com/netty/netty/tree/4.1/example/src/main/java/io/netty/example/http/snoop).

 The Tomcat-based server is implemented using a very simple spring-boot project.
-It's functionality is similar to the Netty-based server: It return the sent HTTP RequestHeader values in a very simple Html document.
+It's functionality is similar to the Netty-based server: It returns the sent HTTP RequestHeader values in a very simple Html document.

 The requests are generated with [gatling](http://gatling.io/), a load-test tool bases on Scala, Akka and Netty.